A Printerâ€™s Guide to Heat Press Printing

 Perfect for Complex Designs

 Heat press printing is the ultimate solution for printing intricate designs on a substrate.
-Since you are printing a design on a paper, you have the freedom to print the finer details in a design which you can easily transfer on a substrate.
+Since you are first printing a design on a transfer paper, you have the freedom to print the finer details in a design which you can easily transfer on a substrate.
 This feature makes it an ideal printing method for creating complex designs on an object or garment.

 Economical for Production of Small Runs